 Inspired by their own experiences of bullying, discrimination and shame- identical twins Jae & Max Price set up Proud2Be in 2011 when they recorded the first Proud2Be video.
 Since then various public figures and members of the public have contributed to the campaign.

-Proud2Be facilitates a number of groups and events, including a social group, activity days, fundraiser discos and Totnes Pride.
+Proud2Be facilitates a number of groups and events, including a social group, craft days and Totnes Pride.
 In 2014, Proud2Be launched its youth project which now includes a youth group and 1:1 support.

 Proud2Be delivers workshops to students and awareness training to organisations around the UK.
 In 2016, the social enterprise was announced as 1 of 12 organisations in the National Anti-HBT Bullying Alliance, an innovative schools project led by LGBT Consortium and funded by the Government Equalities Office.